dandyvica/clf/README.md

             Warn, Info, Debug, Trace]
     -m, --logsize <logsize>
             When logger is enabled, set the maximum logger size (in Mb).
 If specified, logger file will be deleted if current size is over this value.
-Defaults to 10 MB.
+Defaults to 50 MB.
     -n, --nagver <nagver>
             Set the Nagios NRPE protocol version used for plugin output.
 Defaults to version 3. [possible values: 2, 3]

+    -p, --snapdir <snapdir>
+            Name of the snapshot file directory.
+If not provided, will default to the platform-dependent temporary directory.
 ```

 ## Plugin output